ggwhite/go-hessian/README.md

 2019/04/18 16:46:13 [ggwhite] <nil>
 ```

-> Give `hessian.Package` to your struct and add tag `hessian` to let encoder know what package(ClassName) of your POJO,
+> Give `hessian.Package` to your struct and add tag `hessian` to let proxy know what package(ClassName) of your POJO.
-> set `TypeMapping` to proxy let decoder know what type that you want convert to.
 >
 > Mapping type can be a type of struct or a pointer of the struct.